-- Goal: Aid managers, others in understanding security issues in OSes, and work required to make them more secure - b.
-Incomplete parameter validation failing to check that a parameter used as an array index is in the range of the array; - c.
-Inconsistent parameter validation if a routine allowing shared access to files accepts blanks in a file name, but no other file manipulation routine (such as a routine to revoke shared access) will accept them; - d.
-Implicit sharing of privileged/confidential data sending information by modulating the load average of the system; - e.
-Asynchronous validation/Inadequate serialization checking a file for access permission and opening it nonatomically, thereby allowing another process to change the binding of the name to the data between the check and the open; - f.
-Inadequate identification/authentication/authorization running a system program identified only by name, and having a different program with the same name executed; - g.
-Violable prohibition/limit being able to manipulate data outside one's protection domain; and - h.
-Exploitable logic error preventing a program from opening a critical file, causing the program to execute an error routine that gives the user unauthorized rights.

-2. PA Model (Neumann's organization)

-- Goal: develop techniques to search for vulnerabilities that less experienced people could use - b.
-Improper protection (initialization and enforcement) - i. improper choice of initial protection domain "incorrect initial assignment of security or integrity level at system initialization or generation; a security critical function manipulating critical data directly accessible to the user"; - ii. improper isolation of implementation detail allowing users to bypass operating system controls and write to absolute input/output addresses; direct manipulation of a "hidden" data structure such as a directory file being written to as if it were a regular file; drawing inferences from paging activity - iii. improper change the "time-of-check to time-of-use" flaw; changing a parameter unexpectedly; - iv. improper naming allowing two different objects to have the same name, resulting in confusion over which is referenced; - v. improper deallocation or deletion leaving old data in memory deallocated by one process and reallocated to another process, enabling the second process to access the information used by the first; failing to end a session properly - Improper validation not checking critical conditions and parameters, leading to a process' addressing memory not in its memory space by referencing through an out-of-bounds pointer value; allowing type clashes; overflows - d.
-Improper synchronization - i. improper indivisibility interrupting atomic operations (e.g. locking); cache inconsistency - ii. improper sequencing allowing actions in an incorrect order (e.g. reading during writing) - e.
-Improper choice of operand or operation using unfair scheduling algorithms that block certain processes or users from running; using the wrong function or wrong arguments. - f.
-Analysis procedure - i.
-Collect descriptions of protection patterns
+- a.
+Goal: Aid managers, others in understanding security issues in OSes, and work required to make them more secure - b.
+Incomplete parameter validation-failing to check that a parameter used as an array index is in the range of the array; - c.
+Inconsistent parameter validation-if a routine allowing shared access to files accepts blanks in a file name, but no other file manipulation routine (such as a routine to revoke shared access) will accept them; - d.
+Implicit sharing of privileged/confidential data-sending information by modulating the load average of the system; - e.
+Asynchronous validation/Inadequate serialization-checking a file for access permission and opening it nonatomically, thereby allowing another process to change the binding of the name to the data between the check and the open; - f.
+Inadequate identification/authentication/authorization-running a system program identified only by name, and having a different program with the same name executed; - g.
+Violable prohibition/limit-being able to manipulate data outside one's protection domain; and - h.
+Exploitable logic error-preventing a program from opening a critical file, causing the program to execute an error routine that gives the user unauthorized rights. - 2.
+PA Model (Neumann's organization) - a.
+Goal: develop techniques to search for vulnerabilities that less experienced people could use - b.
+Improper protection (initialization and enforcement) - i.
+Improper choice of initial protection domain: incorrect initial assignment of security or integrity level; a security critical function manipulating critical data directly accessible to the user; - ii.
+Improper isolation of implementation detail: allowing users to bypass operating system controls and write to absolute input/output addresses; direct manipulation of a "hidden" data structure such as a directory file being written to as if it were a regular file; drawing inferences from paging activity - iii.
+Improper change: the "time-of-check to time-of-use" flaw; changing a parameter unexpectedly; - iv.
+Improper naming: allowing two different objects to have the same name, resulting in confusion over which is referenced; - v.
+Improper deallocation or deletion: leaving old data in memory deallocated by one process and reallocated to another; failing to end a session properly - c.
+Improper validation: not checking critical conditions and parameters, so a process addresses memory not in its memory space by referencing through an out-of-bounds pointer value; allowing type clashes; overflows - d.
+Improper synchronization - i.
+Improper indivisibility: interrupting atomic operations (e.g. locking); cache inconsistency - ii.
+Improper sequencing: allowing actions in an incorrect order (e.g. reading during writing)